1,000+ Opportunities

 Eligible applicants may apply for up to $150,000 to provide up to $10,000 in wages per intern, to offset a portion of administrative program costs, and to provide supportive services for interns, such as transportation, childcare, locating potential employment opportunities, and other wraparound support measures.
 Applications are accepted on a rolling, first-come, first-served basis until funding is exhausted.

-Maryland Lighthouse Industries and AI Internship Program - Policy (PDF) Maryland Lighthouse Industries and AI Internship Program - Application (Word) Maryland Lighthouse Industries and AI Internship Program - Budget (XLSX) Maryland Lighthouse Industries and AI Internship Program - Questions & Answers (PDF) Program Manager, Office of Strategic Initiatives Division of Workforce Development and Adult Learning Maryland Department of Labor Special Advisor, Offi ce of Strategic Initiatives Division of Workforce Development and Adult Learning Maryland Department of Labor ensures HTML content is downloaded and parsed first.
+Maryland Lighthouse Industries and AI Internship Program - Policy (PDF) Maryland Lighthouse Industries and AI Internship Program - Questions & Answers (PDF) Program Manager, Office of Strategic Initiatives Division of Workforce Development and Adult Learning Maryland Department of Labor Special Advisor, Offi ce of Strategic Initiatives Division of Workforce Development and Adult Learning Maryland Department of Labor ensures HTML content is downloaded and parsed first.

 This also means the site can begin to display prior to loading all JS, which helps display performance.

-Based on current listing details, eligibility includes: Eligible employers and partner organizations (non-profits, higher education institutions, industry associations) in Maryland.
-Employers of all sizes are invited to apply.
+Based on current listing details, eligibility includes: Employers and partner organizations in Maryland's lighthouse sectors.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.